digitalandrew/iot_hardware_hacking/testing_notes/testing_notes.md

 ## On-board testing

-Noted presence of a test connection that appears to be a UART connection based on the 4 pins labelled with VCC, GND, RX and TX (shown as detail D above)
+Noted the presence of a test connection that appears to be a UART connection based on the 4 pins labelled with VCC, GND, RX and TX (shown as detail D above)

-Verified operating voltage of PCB is 9V by testing voltage drop across input jack with multimeter.
+Verified operating voltage of the PCB is 9V by testing the voltage drop across the input jack with a multimeter.

 Identified ground connection on P1 (detail E above) by testing continuity with the ground connection on the input jack.

 Tested the suspected UART connection with a multimeter to verify pins matched the silk screen labels, each was pin tested as follows:

 - VCC: Measured voltage drop between VCC and ground as 3.3V confirming operating voltage of UART at 3.3V
-- GND: Checked for continuity between GND pin on UART and known ground on board and confirmed GND is infact a ground.
+- GND: Checked for continuity between GND pin on UART and known ground on board and confirmed GND is in fact a ground.
 - RX: Measured voltage drop between RX and ground as 0V, test to ensure it was not connected to ground by checking continuity between RX and known ground connections, no continuity found
 - TX: Measured Voltage drop between RX and ground as ~3.3V during standard operation.

-After confirming pinout, based on the observations of the pins this appears to be a UART connection, checked for transmission on TX pin during boot up by powercylcing router and measuring voltage drop.
-Noted fluctuation on TX pin from ~1V - 3V suggesting and busy and active transmission during bootup.
+After confirming pinout, based on the observations of the pins this appears to be a UART connection, checked for transmission on the TX pin during boot up by power cycling router and measuring voltage drop.
+Noted fluctuation on TX pin from ~1V - 3V suggests busy and active transmission during bootup.

-Soldered through hole inline header pins to suspected UART connection to facilitate further testing with logic analyzer and later on USB to Serial Adapter.
+Soldered through hole inline header pins to suspected UART connection to facilitate further testing with a logic analyzer and later on USB to Serial Adapter.

-Attached Logic Analyzer to TX and GND pins of UART connection and captured a transmission during boot up, screenshot of single tranmission frame shown below.
+Attached Logic Analyzer to TX and GND pins of UART connection and captured a transmission during boot up, a screenshot of single transmission frame shown below.

 ![image](https://iot-hw-hacking-resources.s3.us-east-2.amazonaws.com/Uart_Capture_Single_Frame.png)